-Warning labels are mounted on the front, rear and side of the saw, on the table insert, and on the blade guard for your reference.
+Warning labels are mounted on the front, rear and side of the saw, and on the blade guard for your reference.
 Some of the warnings on those labels may be additional to the warnings listed above.
 Be sure to read the warning labels before using the saw.
 Copies of the English text of the warning labels are reproduced below: